InsightEdge/insightedge-ctr-demo/doc/doc.md

 The [dataset](https://www.kaggle.com/c/avazu-ctr-prediction/data) consists of:
 * train (5.9G) - Training set.
 10 days of click-through data, ordered chronologically.
 Non-clicks and clicks are subsampled according to different strategies.
 * test (674M) - Test set.
-1 day of ads to for testing model predictions.
+1 day of ads to test model predictions.

-The first things we want to do is to launch InsightEdge.
+At first, we want to launch InsightEdge.

 To get the first data insights quickly, one can [launch InsightEdge on a laptop](http://insightedge.io/docs/010/0_quick_start.html).
 Though for the big datasets or compute-intensive tasks the resources of a single machine might not be enough.